crossplane/crossplane/docs/stacks-guide-aws.md

 When configured in AWS, WordPress resources map to an EKS cluster and an RDS database.
 In order to make the RDS instance accessible from the EKS cluster, they both need to live within the same VPC.
-However VPC is not the only AWS resource that needs to be created to enable inter-resource connectivity.
-In general, a **Network Configuration**, which is built of a set of VPCs, Subnets, Security Groups, Route Tables, IAM Roles and other resources, is required for this purpose.
+However, a VPC is not the only AWS resource that needs to be created to enable inter-resource connectivity.
+In general, a **Network Configuration**, which consists of a set of VPCs, Subnets, Security Groups, Route Tables, IAM Roles and other resources, is required for this purpose.
 For more information, see [AWS resource connectivity][] design document.

-In this section we will build a simple network configuration, by creating AWS resources that are managed by Crossplane.
+In this section, we will build a simple network configuration, by creating AWS resources that are managed by Crossplane.
 There are a couple of challenges when creating these resources:

 - Some of these resources depend on other ones.
-For instance, a Subnet is dependent on a VPC, so creating a Subnet needs to be done after creating the VPC.
+For instance, a Subnet depends on a VPC, so creating a Subnet needs to be done after creating the VPC.

-  To solve this issue, we will need to create the resoruces in order, so the depependent resources are provisioned after creating their dependencies.
-Since provisioning a resource might take some time, we need to make sure the resource is ready, before moving forward to the next step.
+  To solve this issue, we will need to create the resources in order, so resources are provisioned after their dependencies exist.
+Since provisioning a resource might take some time, we need to make sure the resource is ready before moving forward to the next step.
 Let's create the following function for this purpose:

   ```bash